 - Relatively inferior are extinguishing properties of air that may be offset by using various principles of our control and operating air at high pressures.

 Therefore except for a certain medium range of voltages, air circuit breakers are commonly used for low voltage circuits as well as the highest transmission voltages.

-Simple air circuit breakers which do not incorporate any are-control devices are used for low voltages.
+Simple air circuit breakers that do not incorporate any are-control devices are used for low voltages.
 Below 1 kV.
-The oil circuit breakers are not used for heavy fault currents on low voltages due to carbonization of oil and unduly rapid current collapse.
+The oil circuit breakers are not used for heavy fault currents on low voltages due to the carbonization of oil and unduly rapid current collapse.

 The popular type of air circuit breaker (ACB) is are chute air circuit breaker.
 These breakers usually have two pairs of contacts per phase.
 The main pair of contacts which are made up of copper carries the current under normal operating conditions.
 The additional pair becomes the arcing electrode as the circuit breaker is opened and is made of carbon.
 The repolarization and distortion of the contacts due to the heat of the are confined to these contacts.
 Therefore the materials required for these contracts should be nonvolatile.
 The main contacts separate while the arcing pair is still in contact.
 Hence the arc is initiated only when the arcing pair get separated.

 In arc-chute ACB, the arc is extinguished by applying the principle of lengthening and increasing power loss.